Matthew-Twist-Personal-Website/personal_site/README.md

-The is the detailed readme
+The is the detailed readme.
+├── personal_site
+│   ├── index.html
+│   ├── about.html
+│   ├── portfolio.html
+│   ├── style.css
+│   ├── myscripts.js